stefanosAgelastos/mern-admin-app-for-android-AR-app/README.md

 As an internship project, I worked in a multidisciplinary team of 2 multimedia designers and 2 developers.
 We developed an AR solution for this local guided-tours company.
 Our goal was to "Bring Stories Alive" as well as to add a competitive advantage to the company's SoMe presence.

+### About the Process
+We went through a 4-day course on Unity 3D and 1 day on Ideation.
+We worked with Scrum.
+An experienced tutor guided us while practising design methods from the [Amsterdam MediaLab's Toolkit](https://toolkits.dss.cloud/design/).
+We researched about the target group of the company, and through ideation tecniques we developed a series of prototypes.
+After iterative user testing we ended up with a working AR mobile application that we pitched to the client during an open event.
+Recomendation letter available.
 [![Watch the video](https://raw.githubusercontent.com/stefanosAgelastos/gps-tourist-app/master/docs/youtube.png)](https://youtu.be/Lbq94Ef9qJY?t=5).

 ### First working prototype:
 Together with two colleagues we developed an augmented reality android tourist guide and a supporting administration system.
 The user harvests GPS and AR technologies through their phone and consumes content relevant to their location.
 The system administrator can add new locations and feed the application with new content.

 ![overview](https://raw.githubusercontent.com/stefanosAgelastos/gps-tourist-app/master/docs/overview.png)

 ### About the process:
 We combined Scrum and Design thinking.
 Both methodologies are iterative and incremental by nature, so they combine well:

 ![overview](https://raw.githubusercontent.com/stefanosAgelastos/gps-tourist-app/master/docs/process.png)

 ## Built With